- Swiss testing laboratory

 Conclusion

 At Microbe Investigation Switzerland, we understand the critical role of precise microbial testing in safeguarding health and ensuring product efficacy.
-Our MIC testing services are designed to deliver accuracy and reliability, helping you meet regulatory requirements and exceed industry standards.
+Our ZOI, MIC and MBC testing services are designed to deliver accuracy and reliability, helping you meet regulatory requirements and exceed industry standards.

 For detailed information on our ZOI testing services or to discuss how we can support your antibacterial research, please contact our expert team today.